deduce-dev/dac-man/docs/install/dependencies.md

 ## Built-in plug-ins dependencies

-More information on the individual dependencies required by the built-in plug-ins is given in the following table.
+More information about the individual dependencies required by the built-in plug-ins are given in the following table.

 | Package name | Documentation URL | Required by plug-in | Required for |
 |: --- |: --- :| --- | -- |